Massive particle surfaces and black hole shadows from intrinsic curvature: Massive particle surfaces and photon spheres

-where $\mathcal{E}_k$ is the total energy\footnote{When an electromagnetic field is considered by introducing an electromagnetic potential $A_{\mu}$ the total energy $\mathcal{E}$ has two contributions, the kinetic energy defined in \eqref{econd} and the potential energy $\mathcal{E}_p=-qk_{\mu}A^{\mu}$. }. \\ A massive particle surface is a $(n-1)$-dimensional timelike surface $\mathcal{S_{M}}$ such that any tangent vector to $\mathcal{S_{M}}$ remains tangent to $\mathcal{S_{M}}$.
+where $\mathcal{E}_k$ is the total energy\footnote{When an electromagnetic field is considered by introducing an electromagnetic potential $A_{\mu}$ the total energy $\mathcal{E}$ has two contributions, the kinetic energy defined in \eqref{econd} and the potential energy $\mathcal{E}_p=-qk_{\mu}A^{\mu}$. }. \\ A massive particle surface is a $(n-1)$-dimensional timelike surface $\mathcal{S_{M}}$, such that any tangent vector to $\mathcal{S_{M}}$ remains tangent to $\mathcal{S_{M}}$.
+In other words, a particle located at any point in $S_{M}$ such that its velocity is tangent to $S_{M}$ then it remains tangent forever.
 Thus, for a spacelike outer normal vector $n_{\mu}$ we have:

 The projection of the timelike Killing vector $k^{\mu}$ onto the surface $\mathcal{S_{M}}$ is given by $\kappa^{\mu}=h_{\alpha}^{\mu}k^{\alpha}$.
 In the static case $\kappa^{\mu}=k^{\mu}$ then if $k_{\mu}k^{\mu}\neq 0$ then \cite{Kobialko:2022uzj}